AmbagaAbdoulayeKASSOGUE22115503/Transfer-Protocol-in-C/README.md

 # Installation:

-1• Clone this repository to your local machine.\n
+1. Clone this repository to your local machine.
-2• Ensure you have the required dependencies installed.\n 3• Compile the code according to the specific instructions for each transfer method.
+2. Ensure you have the required dependencies installed.
+3. Compile the code according to the specific instructions for each transfer method.

   # USAGE:
-    1• make tdd(number of protocol); for example : make tdd1 for the protocol 1(Stop-and-Wait with negative acknowledgment/unconnected mode).
+    1. make tdd(number of protocol); for example : make tdd1 for the protocol 1(Stop-and-Wait with negative acknowledgment/unconnected mode).
 This will generate the v1 protocol executables in the bin/ folder.
-    2• In a terminal, launch the receiver bin/recepteur, then, in another terminal, start the transmitte bin/emetteur.
+    2. In a terminal, launch the receiver bin/recepteur, then, in another terminal, start the transmitte bin/emetteur.
-    3• Check if the transfer was successful (result in folder fichiers/, the name of the transmitted file is specified in config.txt).
+    3. Check if the transfer was successful (result in folder fichiers/, the name of the transmitted file is specified in config.txt).
-    4• Change the error and loss rate in config.txt and redo steps 2 and 3.
+    4. Change the error and loss rate in config.txt and redo steps 2 and 3.

   # PROJECT STRUCTURE:
     # v1:
-      • Flow control in Stop-and-Wait mode;
+      * Flow control in Stop-and-Wait mode;
-      • Error detection based on a checksum.
+      * Error detection based on a checksum.
 This sum will be calculated by applying the “exclusive or” operator (XOR) on three bytes of the header (type, num_seq, lg_info) as well as on all the data bytes of the packet.
 If no errors are detected by the receiver then a positive acknowledgment will be returned (ACK type), otherwise a negative acknowledgment (NACK type).
       In this version we will only consider bit errors on data packets (DATA type), not on acknowledgment packets.